Morocco raises $3 billion with three-part bonds

 The debt sale, which offers coupons of 2.375%, 3% and 4%, was managed by Barclays BARC.L, BNP Paribas BNPP.PA, JPMorgan JPM.N and Natixis CNAT.PA.

+Demand for the bond exceeded $13 billion, Morocco's finance ministry said in a statement, confirming earlier Reuters reporting on the $3 billion sale.
+This is the first dollar-denominated bond for Morocco in seven years and the second this year after a sale in October of a dual-tranche bond worth 1 billion euros.
+It also comes after Fitch in October cut the country's credit rating to BB+ from BBB-.

-The pandemic has hit both Moroccan exports and demand, with the economy expected to contract by up to 7% this year, according to the International Monetary Fund.
+The pandemic has hit both Moroccan exports and demand, with the economy expected to contract as much as 7% this year, according to the International Monetary Fund.

 The government deficit this year will widen to 7.8% of gross domestic product from 4.1% last year, the Fund has said.

-Morocco's bonds come after a flurry of issuances by governments in the Middle East which have tapped foreign investors by record levels this year to contain widening deficits, while attracting yield-chasing investors amid low global rates.
+Morocco's bonds come after a flurry of issuance by governments in the Middle East, who have tapped foreign investors by record levels this year to contain widening and attract yield-chasing investors amid low global rates.

 Last week, the World Bank approved a $400 million loan in support of Morocco’s reforms to strengthen the safety net for poorer households.

-(Reporting by Davide Barbuscia; additional reporting by Ahmed Eljechtimi; Editing by Kim Coghill)
+(Reporting by Davide Barbuscia; additional reporting by Ahmed Eljechtimi; editing by Kim Coghill, Larry King)

 ((Davide.Barbuscia@thomsonreuters.com; +971522604297; Reuters Messaging: davide.barbuscia.reuters.com@reuters.net))